Hotel_APIs_featured

 Align your business model with your key hotel providers.
 Connecting a small booking personalization tool to channel managers is nonsense, as is trying to build a classic accommodation-focused OTA with GDS inventories.
 Consider what you need most and start researching those partners who excel at it.

 If you use multiple APIs, you’ll end up needing a mapping solution.
-Think of that in advance and consider, who’s going to be your dream mapping partner.
+Think of that in advance and consider who's going to be your dream mapping partner.
 Maybe you can solve a mapping problem yourself.

 Trust test environments, not landing pages.
-Frankly, our engineers haven’t worked with all businesses that we described here.
-So, it’s hard to tell in all these cases what’s really under the hoods of all those APIs, especially in terms of your individual business problem.
-Make sure you spend time it takes to run test requests and see what kinds of responses you get before signing up for any of those tools.
+Frankly, our engineers haven’t worked with all the businesses that we described here.
+So, it’s hard to tell in all these cases what’s really under the hood of all those APIs, especially in terms of your individual business problem.
+Make sure you spend the time it takes to run test requests and see what kinds of responses you get before signing up for any of those tools.